powerhouse-industries/front-end-starter/README.md

 ### Extends
 Employ caution when using the `@extend` operator.
 When used incorrectly it can bloat compiled CSS.
 Instead use classes that can be added to markup.

+### Mixins
+We try to adhere to the <abbr title="Don't Repeat Yourself">DRY</abbr> principles when writing our CSS and use mixins to prevent unnecessary code duplication.
+FES ships with a select few predefined mixins to help achieve common repetitive tasks which can be found in `source/scss/helpers/_mixins.scss`.

 ### Mobile First
 Most of our web applications are built mobile first, in that we specify mobile styles as our base and then, using media queries, enhance the user experience for larger devices and screens.